-In sheets of 10, the top row usually contains mono-color stamps in each of the three colors and the bottom row contains five multi-color stamps.
+In sheets of 10 trial color proofs, the top row usually contains mono-color stamps in each of the three colors and the bottom row contains five multi-color stamps.
 Stamps printed in sheets of 10 are usually oversized stamps and are sometimes printed in six colors using the T.D.
 6 process.

-There is a maximum of 48 different ink color combinations for each stamp.
-This breaks down as follows:
+There is a maximum of 48 different ink color combinations for each stamp as follows:

 In practice, there are usually fewer than 48 different ink color combinations because the same color ink is generally used in more than one sheet.
-You can see a selection of different colors for various stamps in the Highlights section.
+You can see a selection of different colors for various stamps in the Color Studies section.

 Beginning in about 1972, the color codes contain a two-letter prefix indicating the base color, a number indicating the specific color, and sometimes a two-letter code indicating the manufacturer of the ink (e.g. BR 619 Lx).
 The base colors are black/grey, blue, brown, green, violet, red and yellow/orange.
-They are abbreviated using the French words for the color ("No" for noir, "BL" for bleu, "VE" for vert, "VT" for violet, "Ro" for rouge, and "JO" for jaune orange).
+They are abbreviated using the French words for the color ("No" for noir (black), "BL" for bleu (blue), "VE" for vert (green), "VT" for violet, "Ro" for rouge (red), and "JO" for jaune orange (yellow orange)).

-Prices of trial color proofs typically range from about $4-20 ($20-100 for a strip of five) depending on the topic, country, and other factors, with most falling in the $5-$10 range.
-They are not listed or priced in standard catalogues.
+Prices of trial color proofs typically range from about $3-20 ($15-100 for a strip of five) depending on the topic, country, and other factors.
+Most fall in the $5-$10 range, though proofs of FSAT stamps, high-value stamps, and the most popular topics frequently sell for more and proofs of African countries that are not popular topics for less.
+Trial color proofs are not listed or priced in standard catalogs.

 The trial color proofs are presented here as single stamps, rather than the more usual strips of 5, to allow a larger image on the screen.
 Each row on a page shows the three mono-color proofs from a sheet followed by one of the five multi-color proofs from the same sheet.
 Additional rows repeat this pattern for sheets printed in different colors.
 In a few cases where I do not have a full sheet or strip of 5, I have shown a selection of colors.
 Several complete sheets are shown separately.